 Courtesy MOHAI (Neg.
 146)

-Arch to welcome Villard and celebrate the completion of the Northern Pacific Railway, Commercial Street (1st Avenue S) and Mill Street (Yesler Way), Seattle, 1883
+Decorations welcoming Henry Villard upon completion of the Northern Pacific Railway transcontinental line, Commercial Street (1st Avenue S) and Mill Street (Yesler Way), Seattle, September, 1883

 Grounds at the Columbia Street Station, on Railroad Avenue